masumsoft/express-cassandra/README.md

 //the corresponding cassandra table will be dropped and recreated with
 //the new schema.
 Setting this to false will send an error message
-//in callback instead for any model attribute changes. models.setDirectory( __dirname + '/models').bind(
+//in callback instead for any model attribute changes.
+//
+//If dontCreateKeyspace=true, then it won't be checked whether the
+//specified keyspace exists and, if not, it won't get created
+// automatically.
+models.setDirectory( __dirname + '/models').bind(
     {
         clientOptions: {